rtlee9/rtlee9.github.io/UAT/Neighborhood_by_neighborhood.md

 Each of these three neighborhoods are geographically large, and likely contain more  people available for pickup than other neighborhoods.
 Additionally, depending on the destination, public transportation from these neighborhoods can be tricky[^1].
 Lastly, it's conceivable that people in these neighborhoods may differ from people in other neighborhoods in a way that increases their propensity to take cabs (e.g., disposable income, preponderance of expense accounts, value of time).

-Figure 1 shows the same trip volumes split by time of week.
+[Figure 1](#fig1) shows the same trip volumes split by time of week.
 It indicates that there are significant differences in the popularity of certain routes based on the time of week.
 Likely driven by commuter traffic, routes ending in Midtown are far more popular on weekday evenings than on weekday mornings, while the opposite is true for routes originating from Midtown.

-##### Figure 1: top 10 routes by time of week
+##### Figure 1: top 10 routes by time of week {#fig1}
 <iframe srcdoc=' &lt;!doctype HTML&gt;
 &lt;meta charset = &#039;utf-8&#039;&gt;
 &lt;html&gt;